 A previous study showed the influence of DG on the magnitudes of voltage sags caused by faults [2].
-However, a prospective analysis, in probabilistic terms, for an individual consumer was not made.
+However, a prospective analysis, in probabilistic terms, for an individual consumer was not made. the topology of the network was also not considered in quantitative studies of voltage sags per year.

-This work presents a research based on simulations, where the influence of DG on the magnitudes and frequency distributions of voltage sags caused by faults, at a sensitive industrial busbar consumer, is analyzed.
-The software chosen for simulation is the ANAFAS [13], a well-known software used by Brazilian utilities to simulate faults in the frequency domain.
+This work presents a research based on simulations, where the influence of DG and fault impedance on the magnitudes and frequency distributions of voltage sags caused by faults, at a sensitive industrial busbar consumer, is analyzed.
+The software chosen for simulation is the ANAFAS [13], a wellknown software used by Brazilian utilities to simulate faults in the frequency domain.
 Due to some limitations of this software, which will be described later on this paper, a computational tool was implemented.
 This tool, named ANAFAS-GUI, permits, for example, to run several cases with different fault locations and DG levels connected to the monitored consumer busbar.
 The simulations of 62 case studies were performed and the voltage of an industrial busbar consumer was monitored.
 For each case study, different fault positions were simulated by considering different DG levels connected to the high voltage side of the consumer busbar.
 In order to manipulate the simulation results, another specific computational tool was implemented.
 This tool performs a Monte Carlo analysis and treats data generated by ANAFAS-GUI for each level of DG.